Which Skin Type Are You? We Break Down the Different Skin Types Here

 Pro tip: Avoid hot showers and, when trying a new product, do a patch test on your arm and keep an eye out for a reaction before using it anywhere else.

 Your go-to products: Sensitive skin can be tricky, and you might need your derma’s guidance when it comes to choosing products.
-A hypoallergenic moisturizer you can use for on sensitive parts of your body, like Vaseline Petroleum Jelly Original, might help calm your skin down—it’s a dermatologist-recommended moisturizer, which has been awarded the U.S. National Eczema Association Seal of Acceptance as suitable for sensitive skin and dryness associated with eczema.
+A hypoallergenic moisturizing face lotion you can use on sensitive parts of your body.
+Vaseline moisturizers, such as the Original Petroleum Jelly Original, might help calm your skin down—it’s a dermatologist-recommended moisturizer, which has been awarded the U.S. National Eczema Association Seal of Acceptance as suitable for sensitive skin and dryness associated with eczema.
 What to avoid: alcohol and fragrance, which can irritate skin and cause a flare-up.